-FDA’s patient labeling specific resources on this webpage are primarily directed to industry staff who develop patient labeling for prescription drugs.* For more information about:
+FDA’s patient labeling specific resources on this webpage are primarily directed to industry staff who develop patient labeling for prescription drugs.
+For assistance on how to navigate this webpage and the associated FDA labeling resource webpages for human prescription drugs see video.
+For more information about:

-- Other general prescription drug labeling resources for industry such as those for the Prescribing Information, FDA-approved patient labeling, carton and container labeling, biological product labeling, labeling databases, and product databases visit FDA’s Labeling Resources for Human Prescription Drugs.
+- Other prescription drug labeling resources for industry such as those for the Prescribing Information, carton and container labeling, generic drug labeling, biological product labeling, labeling databases, and product databases visit FDA’s Labeling Resources for Human Prescription Drugs.